jwilger/jwilger.github.io/_posts/2019-07-14-td3-initial-review.md

 as my other bike is a Madone SLR that rides like a dream.)
 For a ride of maybe an hour or two it would be fine, but I think that if you spent an entire day in the saddle in this configuration, you'd end up feeling a bit beat up.
-This could probably be mitigated to some degree by adding a more compliant seat post, although I'm not about to remove the internally-routed seat post every time I want to road-ride.
+This could probably be mitigated to some degree by adding a more compliant, carbon seat post and stem, although I'm not about to remove the internally-routed dropper post every time I want to road-ride.

 Harshness aside, the bike *handled* really nicely.
 The same stiffness that made the ride a bit harsh also meant that the power-transfer is quite efficient.
 Again that characteristic of being